tsc-buddy/aks-fundamentals-workshop/labs-troubleshooting/Troubleshooting Guide.md

 ## Lab One: Pod Issues

 You have recently done a release of a new ingress controller, NGINX, and nothing is coming online.
 Investigate the issues and discuss where the problems are.
-This lab is to be done solely through the Azure UI and kubectl.
+This lab is to be done solely through the Azure UI or kubectl.

 - 1: Run the lab01-deployment.yaml
 - 2: Inspect the status and begin troubleshooting.